-When you’re designing a website, you want it to take your customer along some sort of journey that typically ends in making contact with you (or a purchase!).
-In order to make sure that that happens, you need to wireframe your site with the customer journey in mind!
+When you’re designing a website, you want it to take your customer along on a clear journey that ends with them taking action with you (like purchasing your product!).
+In order to make sure that happens, you need to wireframe your site with the customer journey in mind.
 Step into your customer’s shoes, and start mapping it out.
 What’s the first step they need to take when they land on your homepage?
 Where do they need to go next?
 Is it intuitive?
 Does it make sense?
 Continue along that same thought pattern during your entire wireframing process, making sure you’re truly designing in a way that makes sense to anyone who navigates through it.

 Once you’ve built a wireframe that speaks to your website goals and creates a solid customer journey, you can get to designing!
 Using your wireframe as a guide, move through your site design page by page.
 It’s so much easier, so much more impactful, and so much less stressful to get designing when you have a blueprint at your side.

 Building and designing a website is one of the most important — and fun! — steps you can take as an entrepreneur.
 The right website can completely transform your business, and we’re here to help you do it well.
-If you want a step-by-step guide to website design that *works,* Website Blitz is for you.
-Hop on the waitlist and stay tuned!
+If you want a step-by-step guide for designing a professional and high-converting website for your business filled to the brim with your own personality, you are a good fit for our online course, Website Blitz.
+Hop on the waitlist now.